hashbangcode/drupal-services-talk/src/slides.md

 -->
 ---
 ## Dependency Injection
-- Drupal handles all of the object creation for us and will create services with all of the required objects in place.
+- Drupal handles all the dependency creation.
+- It will create services with all of the required objects in place.
 - All we need to do is ask for our service.
 ---